House passes bill to reverse changes blamed for mail delays

 “It’s a silly, silly bill,” said Rep. Tom Cole, R-Okla.

-Despite the postmaster general’s vow election mail will arrive on time, Democrats remain skeptical.
-They produced new reports showing declines in postal service since he took over in June.
-DeJoy acknowledged at the Senate hearing there has been a “dip” in service, but disputed reports of widespread problems.
+Despite the postmaster general's vow election mail will arrive on time, Democrats remain skeptical.
+Maloney’s committee on Saturday released internal Postal Service documents warning about steep declines and delays in a range of mail services since early July, shortly after DeJoy took the helm.
+He acknowledged at the Senate hearing there has been a “dip” in service, but disputed reports of widespread problems.
 The Board of Governors of the Postal Service announced a bipartisan committee to oversee mail voting.

 The bill would reverse the cuts by prohibiting any changes made after January, and provide funds to the agency.